ashish-kamboj/learning-material/ml-ds-questions.md

 ---

+### Q. What’s the Difference Between RMSE and RMSLE (Evaluation metrics for Linear Regression)? [(here)](https://medium.com/analytics-vidhya/root-mean-square-log-error-rmse-vs-rmlse-935c6cc1802a)
+Using **RMSLE** as evaluation metrics have below characterstics-
+ - Robustness to the effect of the outliers
+ - Calculates Relative Error
+ - Biased Penalty (RMSLE incurs a larger penalty for the underestimation of the Actual variable than the Overestimation)

+---

 ### Q. Difference betweence correlation and collinearity
 **Correlation** - How two values are moving with each other and their direction